 Geography and Environment (GEO) is the study of places and the relationships between people and their environment.
 Geographers explore both the biophysical processes of Earth’s surface and the human societies spread across it.
-It examines how cultural and political economic institutions interact with the natural environment, and the way that locations and places can impact people, and how these relationships change over time.
-The department offers students interdisciplinary academic training to study critical issues that face modern society, such as globalization and its regional implications, climate change and its effects, resource use and sustainability, cultural change and environmental consequences, geopolitics, and the use of geospatial technologies.
+It examines interactions with the natural environment, and the way that locations and places can impact people, and how these relationships change over time.
+The department offers students interdisciplinary academic training to study critical issues that face modern society, such as globalization and its regional implications, climatic hazards and its effects, resource use and sustainability, cultural change and environmental consequences, geopolitics, and the use of geospatial technologies.

 Major Academic Areas